pfl-cs/ALECE/README.md

 ```

 #### Citation
-- It is an improved benchmark based on existing work.
-If you find the code useful, please cite both papers:
+- We will provide the citation information after our paper's publishment.
+Also, this repo contains an improved benchmark based on existing work.
+If you find the code useful, please also cite this paper:

 ```bash
 @article{DBLP:journals/pvldb/HanWWZYTZCQPQZL21,